2020-2021 RESIDENTIAL LIVING POLICIES AND PROCEDURES

 Health and Safety Inspections

-At least once a semester and at the beginning of each break period, Residence Life staff will conduct formal Health and Safety Inspections to ensure the safety of students’ personal belongings and University property.
+At the beginning of each break period, Residence Life staff will conduct formal Health and Safety Inspections to ensure the safety of students’ personal belongings and University property.
 Guidelines for Health and Safety Inspections will be distributed by the Residence Life Staff and are available on the main Residence Life website.
 Failure of a Health and Safety Inspection can result in a fine of $25 per resident and/or other educational sanctions.

 In addition to formal inspections, unannounced health, fire, safety or maintenance inspections may be made of residence halls or residence rooms by University personnel or health officials.
 Maintenance personnel may enter student rooms throughout the year to make necessary repairs.
 Upon completion of the academic year, Residence Life and Facilities Management personnel will inspect student rooms and common areas for damages.

 As in many communities, SJU operates on an “honor” code.
 When that code is violated (as in the case of vandalism), the University may impose fines to help offset the cost of damages or repairs.
 The Office of Residence Life publishes and ultimately levies certain fines in order to deter students from dangerous and negative behavior in our residential communities.
 Fines may be imposed singularly or in conjunction with other disciplinary sanctions.
 All money collected from student fines is put back into the residential communities through hall improvements and community programs and initiatives.